ddubbu/AI-Study-with-python/0. Algorithm/[Jan_week3] Tic_Tac_Toe/ReadMe.txt

 6. What did you apply?
 - There's java-script code.
 I converted it with python.
 - And well-made program is for game with AI (= "X" Player).
-	In other words,  I added a code for "O" Player which is maximin() function.
+	In other words,  I added a code for "O" Player which can be controlled with different score board in same minimax function. if "X" turn, score board needs that "X" is +1 (likewise) if "O" turn, score board needs that "O" is +1
 - I define Class for Map. so, I can manage useful function and attribution easily.
 - For check, I draw the (stone) map_status on console not website.